citren0/idf-QMI8658c/README.md

     qmi_fifo_update_complimentary_with_readings(&complimentary, readings, readings_available);

-Note: If FIFO data is not received promptly once it's available, it will be overwritten once the FIFO buffer runs out of free space.
+_Note_: If FIFO data is not received promptly once it's available, it will be overwritten once the FIFO buffer runs out of free space.
 It's recommended to calculate how often you need to read the buffer with this formula:

     Max seconds between reads = (1536 Byte FIFO Size / 12 Bytes per reading) / ODR of Acc and Gyro